 1) Why Should You Slice Your Second Serve

 3) How to Attack the Second Serve

-8. “I’m 75 years old; how can i play tennis and have good fitness considering I have knee pains and not strong?”
+8. “I’m 75 years old; how can I play tennis and have good fitness considering I have knee pains and am not strong?”

 – I once had a student who was 81.
-I loved him as a friend first and as the way he committed to improving his tennis.
+I loved the way he committed to improving his tennis.